 I was not the best/fastest hiker.
 In fact, I was always with a few others who were trailing behind.
 However, as I climbed up those steep inclines, comparing myself to others was the last thing on my mind.
 If I needed to take breaks, I took them.
 I learned to take things one step at a time…literally.
 There were some steep inclines and long tumbles if we made the wrong step.
 It was difficult to breath as well.
 All I remembered was telling myself, “One step at a time” and pushing through the lactic acid building up in my legs.
 I knew that I would eventually get to my destination but at that moment I really needed to focus on getting there, taking deep steady breaths, putting one foot infront of the other.
 Along the way, I also learned to stop and take a look at what was around me.
 The views were breath taking and I am still very proud of myself for getting to the top on my own two feet!

 1 month, 100+ miles of hiking

 8 villages, 540+ patients

 It was a great experience and I did not regret going at all!
-The friends I made and what I learned from them were invaluable.
+The friends I made and the lessons I learned from them were invaluable.
 We had the most amazing supervisors and kitchen staff who fed us so well.
 If I were to do this again, I would probably pick a trip with less trekking and more clinics.
-It was just that this was the only trip available for August.
-I highly recommend this organization.
-We were the first PA/PA students they took and told us that they’re happy to have more of us come to their other trips!
+I highly recommend the Himalayan Health Exchange for your next medical trip.
+We were the first PA/PA students they took and they told us that they’re happy to have more of us come to their other trips!